numpy/numpy/doc/source/docs/howto_build_docs.rst

 In addition, building the documentation requires the Sphinx extension `plot_directive`, which is shipped with Matplotlib_.
-This Sphinx extension can be installed with or without completely installing Matplotlib: see the Matplotlib documentation for more information.
+This Sphinx extension can be installed by installing Matplotlib.
+You will also need python3.6.

 Since large parts of the main documentation are stored in docstrings, you will need to first build NumPy, and install it so